OutSystems/docs-product/src/deliver-mobile/app-shield/intro.md

 ### Configuration

-AppShield is enabled by default when you install it.
+AppShield and its features are enabled by default when you install it.
 You may want to disable it in one or more environments for **testing purposes**.

 * To disable AppShield functionalities in one or more environments, edit the Extensibility Configuration settings **in LifeTime** for the environment.
-Disabling the plugin in the development environment, for example, lets you run the app in emulators or a debugging mode.
+Disabling the plugin in the development environment, for example, lets you run the app in emulators or debug the app.
 * To disable AppShield functionalities globally, edit the Extensibility Configuration settings **in Service Studio**.
 LifeTime copies configuration from Service Studio to environments during deployment.

 <div class="info" markdown="1">

-When working with AppShield JSON for Extensibility Configuration, keep in mind that specific settings override global settings.
+When working with AppShield JSON for Extensibility Configuration, keep in mind:

+* Specific settings in Extensibility Configuration override global Extensibility Configuration settings.
+* Extensibility Configuration settings in LifeTime override the Extensibility Configuration in Service Studio.

 </div>